Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

-It is well known that there are uncountably many non-isomorphic oligomorphic groups; take e.g.\ the automorphism groups of Henson digraphs~\cite{Henson:72}.
-We leave open the question whether there is a lower bound for $\cong_{\text{oligomorphic}}$ higher than the identity on $\RR$.
-This question may have a negative answer in particular when we require that the signature of the corresponding canonical structures is finite up to interdefinability (see Subsection~\ref{s:bi}).
+We leave open the question whether there is a lower bound for $\cong_{\text{oligomorphic}}$ that is higher than the identity on $\RR$.
+This question may have a negative answer when we require in addition that the signature of the corresponding canonical structures is finite up to interdefinability (see Subsection 1.3).